Atrate/qSchoolHelper/README.md

 A Qt5 project designed to help non-tech-inclined people deal with simple problems on a Windows computer without the need to call support.

-This project has been designed and configured for use on Windows 10 computers in the PACK school complex, but it can be used elsewhere without much problem.
+This project has been designed and configured for use on Windows 10 computers.

 ## Usage